Wisc-HCI/panda_ros/setup.md

-# Setup
+# PandaFCI

-The following instructions are for setting up FCI control on the Franka Emika Robot (FER) Panda using libfranka and franka_ros.
-These instructions allow you to launch a container so that you don't have to face most of the pain and suffering we went through in the installation process.
-However, if you want to control the physical Panda (versus just simulating it), you will still nee to install a Real-Time kernel patch (required by libfranka) on your host computer because containers share the host's machines kernel.

-<span style="color:red"> **Note: You only have to do steps 1-2 once, the first time you are setting up this repo to work with your Panda.
-Steps 3-4 you have to do EVERY time you want to work with the robot if your container has shut down.**</span>
+Welcome to PandaFCI!
+This is a set of interfaces for controlling the Panda robot in real time through Franka Control Interface.
+It allows both real-time control (1kHz) and ros support (in cartesian space and joint space, both in position and velocity).

-### 1. Prequisites
+## 1. Prequisites

 Here is what you need to start with:
-* Robot system version: 4.2.2 (FER pandas)
+* Robot system version: 4.2.X (FER pandas)
-* Robot / Gripper Server version: 5/3
+* Robot / Gripper Server version: 5 / 3
-* Ubuntu version: 20.04.06 Focal Fossil (any 20.04 version should work fine)
+* Ubuntu

 Here is what we are going to install:
+* ROS Noetic
-* Libfranka (ros-melodic-libfranka) version 0.9.0
+* Libfranka  version 0.9.1
+* Various apt/ROS packages

-2. Setting Up Your Container
+## 2. Setting Up Your Container
-<span style="color:red"> **The previous steps, you only have to do one time.
-The following steps, you need to do everytime you want to work with the robot if your container has shut down.** </span>

 First set up display forwarding:
 ```bash